Trusted WordPress tutorials, when you need them most.

 And that’s all!
 You have successfully imported your duplicated database.

 We hope this article has helped you learn how to duplicate a WordPress database using phpMyAdmin.
-You may also want to see our expert pick of the best WordPress database management plugins and our tutorial on how to fix the establishing a database connection error in WordPress.
+You may also want to see our expert pick of the best WordPress database management plugins and how to restrict WordPress admin access by IP address.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.